gjhunt/kars/examples/example.md

 ### 4. Evaluate fit

 To evaluate our data we load in some supplementary validation data in a similar manner.
 We will predict the spectra for the validation parameters and compare to the true validation spectra.
-While this would not likely be the way that our method is used in practice (typically it would be used in some optimization routine) however this validation data is illustrative of the accuracy of the approach.
+While this would not likely be the way that our method is used in practice (typically it would be used in some optimization routine) this validation data is illustrative of the accuracy of the approach.

 ```python
 val_params = pd.read_csv('val_params.csv',header=None) #gas parameters